 This region of the park really brings out the creativity and ingenuity in kids.
 Kids can build their own LEGO cars, construct and program LEGO Mindstorms™ robots, and immerse themselves in the world of LEGO’s Hero Factory line.
 Plus, you can see some of the best LEGO sculptures in the world here!

 Who doesn’t love a good splash fight?
 LEGOLAND’s Pirate’s Cove features a one-of-a-kind water ski and stunt show in which LEGO-clad pirates have taken over Lake Eloise.

 One of the newer regions of the park, Heartlake City is an area designed especially for the female LEGO fans in the family.
-Based on the popular LEGO Friends line, this destination is filled with fun adventure for girls of all ages.
-Of course, there’s no reason boys who love Heartlake City can’t enjoy the exhibits and activities, too!
+Based on the popular LEGO Friends line, this destination is filled with fun adventures for kids of all ages.

 Enjoy a horse-themed disc coaster on Mia’s Riding Adventure, take a photo at Stephanie’s Heartlake News Desk, and explore specialty shops.